-The school is non-denominational and co-educational and caters for children between the ages of three and twelve and half years of age. i.e. Nursery - P7.
-At present we have a roll of 209 pupils but have a planning capacity of 344 pupils.
-Parents should note that the working capacity of the school may vary dependent upon the number of pupils at each stage and the way in which the classes are organised.
+Blackwood Primary is a co-educational, non denominational school which caters for all ages of primary education from Primary One to Primary Seven.
+At present the school has a roll of 228 with a teaching staff comprising of the Head Teacher, 1 Depute Head, 2 Principal Teachers and 19 Teachers.
+Parents should note that the operational capacity of the school may vary dependent upon the number of pupils at each stage and the way in which the classes are organised.